eriknyquist/nedry/README.rst

    Removes a phrase from the list of phrases being used for stream announcements.
-   [number] must be replaced with the number for the desired phrase, as shown in the numbered list produced by the 'addphrase' command.
+   [number] must be replaced with the number for the desired phrase, as shown in the numbered list produced by the 'phrases' command.
+In other words, in order to remove a phrase, you must first look at the output of the "phrases" command to get the number of the phrase you want to remove.

    Example: